exu/go-workshops/README.md

-There is no README.md for ([code for: Fullstack Html And Angular](https://github.com/exu/go-workshops/tree/master/510-fullstack-html-and-angular)) use %!s(MISSING) link to follow code examples
+There is no README.md for Fullstack Html And Angular use ([code for: Fullstack Html And Angular](https://github.com/exu/go-workshops/tree/master/510-fullstack-html-and-angular)) link to follow code examples